microsoft/Mastering-GitHub-Copilot-for-Paired-Programming/06-Harnessing-GitHub-Copilot-with-CSharp/README.md

 ```
 ### 🔎 Step 2: Generate a new endpoint to get the weather forecast for a city

 Now let's generate a new API endpoint for the "/weatherforecast" that also includes the city name.
+The new API endpoint name will be **"/weatherforecastbycity"**.

 Next, generate a new endpoint with GitHub Copilot by adding the comment: